 Applying for compensation

-You can apply for order/s that the landlord compensate you for ‘economic loss’ such as the destruction of or damage to your belongings.
+You can apply to the Tribunal for order/s that the landlord compensate you for economic loss such as the destruction of or damage to your belongings.
 You must be able to show that your loss was caused by the landlord’s failure to do repairs.
-The Tribunal may not order compensation if you have not mitigated your losses.
+The Tribunal may not order compensation if you have not taken action to mitigate your losses (i.e. limit or avoid losses).

 Evidence